-Many of the top cash back credit cards let you earn rewards for each dollar you spend and secure a zero percent intro APR on purchases for a limited time, but you should know that these offers don’t last forever.
+Many of the top cash back credit cards let you earn rewards for each dollar you spend and secure a 0 percent intro APR on purchases for a limited time, but you should know these offers don’t last forever.
 If you plan to pay your card off before your introductory offer ends but you fall behind, you could be stuck paying off thousands of dollars at an incredibly high interest rate.

-Finally, don’t forget that credit options are limited if you have poor credit or fair credit.
+Finally, don’t forget credit options are limited if you have poor credit or fair credit.
 The top credit card offers will be out of reach for you if you don’t have at least “good” credit, which typically includes any FICO score of 670 or above.

 Step 4: Create a plan to pay your balance off in time

-If you purchased a car with a credit card in order to secure a zero percent intro APR, you should strive to pay your car balance off during that time period.
+If you purchased a car with a credit card in order to secure a 0 percent intro APR, you should strive to pay your car balance off during that time period.
 To see if that’s possible, you should use a credit card payment calculator to figure out how much you would need to pay each month for this to happen.

-If you run the numbers and find you cannot afford the monthly payment amount required to pay your car off before your intro APR period ends, you may want to switch from plastic to an auto loan with a lower interest rate and better terms.
+If you run the numbers and find you cannot afford the monthly payment amount required to pay your car off before your intro APR period ends, then you may want to switch from plastic to an auto loan with a lower interest rate and better terms.